cmoberg/cmoberg.com/about.md

 ### Cisco Systems _(2014 - 202)_
 I was a _Senior Director, Engineering Product Management_ in the Cloud Solutions and Platform Group.
 I arrived at Cisco through the acquisition of Tail-f Systems in 2014.

-My focus was on driving the strategy and vision of Network Service Orchestrator ([NSO](http://cisco.com/go/nso)), a market-leading network automation product suite with 150 major brand customers worldwide and a yearly revenue contribution of 100M USD.
-I have a team of 6 product managers and development community leaders, and I report to the VP of network automation and orchestration.
+My focus was on driving the strategy and vision of the Network Service Orchestrator ([NSO](http://cisco.com/go/nso)), a market-leading network automation product suite with 150 major brand customers worldwide and a yearly revenue contribution of 100M USD.
+I lead a team of 6 product managers and development community leaders, reporting to the VP of network automation and orchestration.

 Main responsibilities included: